mayukh42/cpl/README.md

 # cpl
 Problems coded in C

-1. ht.c: A simple HashTable in C
+1. ht.c: A simple Hashtable in C

 2. Cmain.sublime-snippet: A small template for quick-starting a C source code in Sublime Text